Retaining Wall Calculator guide

 How to read the answer

-• Wall blocks is the rounded-up main block estimate.
+• Wall blocks is the rounded-up count after courses, blocks per course, and waste.

-• Courses and blocks per course show the layout assumption.
+• Blocks per course shows the straight-run layout before caps.

 Common mistakes to avoid